-Serotonin is a chemical messenger that affects many functions within the body and brain.
-One theory is that serotonin helps regulate anxiety and stress.
-Low serotonin is one of the factors that may contribute to depression, but people can take some steps to increase their serotonin levels.
+Serotonin is a chemical messenger that affects many functions in the body and brain.
+Low serotonin is one factor that may contribute to depression and anxiety, but people can take some steps to increase their serotonin levels.

-The body makes serotonin naturally, but there are some ways to increase its production.
+The body naturally makes serotonin, but there are some ways to increase its production.
 For example, certain medications, dietary factors, and exercise might promote increased serotonin levels.

 In people who are not experiencing depression, it is unclear whether increasing serotonin will be beneficial.
-However, for those who are, some may find that addressing serotonin deficiencies could help with symptoms.
+However, for those who are experiencing depression, some may find that addressing serotonin deficiencies could help with symptoms.

 Keep reading to learn more about serotonin, some scientifically proven ways of increasing its levels, and some possible risks of doing so.